CreMoProduction/nistAutoSearch/README.md

 1. Automating spectral library searches.
 2. Processing mass spectral data in MSP (NIST) format.
 3. Handling large datasets by splitting lists into manageable blocks.
+4. Automatic MSP (NIST) file itergrity fix.
-4. Exporting search results and processed data to CSV files.
+5. Exporting search results and processed data to CSV files.
-5. Automatic installation all dependencies
+6. Automatic installation all dependencies.

-6. Automatic MSP (NIST) file corruption fix
+## How to run the tool
+### Run the Tool

+1. Start the tool by running the `launcher.bat` file.
+2. Make sure the NIST MS Search program is installed in its deafult location (`C:\NIST$\MSSEARCH`) and running.
+3. NIST MS Search must be open and ready to communicate with its API.

+### Enable Automatic Search

+1. In NIST MS Search, navigate to `Options` -> `Library Search Options` menu -> `Automation` tab.
+2. Enable `Automatic Search On` to allow the tool to communicate with the NIST MS Search API.

+### Set the Number of Hits to Print

+1. In the `Automation` tab of the `Library Search options`, find the `Number of hits to print` field.
+2. Adjust this value to control how many search results are displayed for each query.
+3. Let the tool perform the analysis of your input MSP (NIST) dataautomatically.

+Once configured, the tool will automate spectral library searches, process your mass spectral data, and export results as needed.
 **nistAutoSearch** tool requires listed open source [CRAN](https://cran.r-project.org) packages: [mssearchr](https://github.com/AndreySamokhin/mssearchr)